Kehlani

-Kehlani Ashley Parrish (/kəˈlɑːni, keɪˈlɑːni/ kə-LAH-nee-,_-kay-LAH-nee; born April 24, 1995) is an American singer, songwriter and dancer.
+Kehlani Ashley Parrish (/keɪˈlɑːni/ kay-LAH-nee; born April 24, 1995) is an American singer, songwriter and dancer.
 They (Note: Kehlani uses both she/her and they/them pronouns and switches between them.
-This article uses they/them for consistency.) are originally from Oakland, California, and achieved initial fame as a member of the teen pop group PopLyfe in 2011.
+This article uses they/them for consistency.) initially started as a member of the teen pop group PopLyfe in 2011 as a contestant on America's Got Talent.
+After leaving the group, Parrish self-released the mixtapes Cloud 19 (2014) and You Should Be Here (2015), both of which were critically acclaimed and received gold certifications by the Recording Industry Association of America (RIAA), while the latter marked their first entry on the US Billboard 200 and was nominated for Best Urban Contemporary Album at the 58th Annual Grammy Awards.

-Kehlani's debut mixtape, Cloud 19 (2014), was listed as one of Complexs "50 Best Albums of 2014."
-Its follow-up, You Should Be Here (2015) entered the Billboard 200, received gold certification by the Recording Industry Association of America (RIAA), and was nominated for Best Urban Contemporary Album at the 58th Annual Grammy Awards.
-Kehlani signed with Atlantic Records to release their debut studio album, SweetSexySavage (2017), which peaked at number three on the Billboard 200, while their second, It Was Good Until It Wasn't (2020) peaked at number two.
-Their third album, Blue Water Road (2022) peaked at number 13 on the chart and was met with critical acclaim, while their fourth, Crash (2024), peaked at number 25.
-Her 2025 song "Folded" became her first song to enter the top 10 of the Billboard Hot 100 and earned two Grammy nominations.
+Kehlani signed with Atlantic Records to release their debut studio album, SweetSexySavage (2017), which peaked at number three on the Billboard 200, while their second, It Was Good Until It Wasn't (2020), peaked at number two.
+Their third album, Blue Water Road (2022), peaked at number 13 on the chart and was met with critical acclaim, while their fourth, Crash (2024), peaked at number 25.
+Their 2025 single, "Folded", from their eponymous fifth album, Kehlani (2026), peaked at number six on the Billboard Hot 100 and won Best R&B Performance and Best R&B Song at the 68th Annual Grammy Awards.